 Now, let’s imagine that you bought that same book at a regular bookstore for $25.
 Would you read a few more pages before giving up?
 Probably.
 You’ve already made an investment, so you’re more likely to see it through.

-Once you've created your online course and set your rates, get the marketing engine running.
+Once you've created your online course and set your pricing, get the marketing engine running.
 The more effort you put into this step, the more revenue you'll generate from your course.

 How to market your online course is highly specific to you and your product.
 Your exact marketing strategy will greatly depend on your current network and your personal preferences.
 For instance, some marketers prefer social media, while others like to concentrate on email marketing.

-If you want to get the best possible results, though, you'll create a diverse marketing strategy.
+If you want to get the best possible results, you'll need to create a diverse marketing strategy.

 Start with your target audience.